DFE-Digital/early-careers-framework/docs/source/index.html.md

 When non-breaking updates (sometimes referred to as backwards compatible updates) are made, the API will not be re-versioned.
 An example of a non-breaking change would be the introduction of a new attribute without removing an existing attribute.

 Summaries of all API updates can be found in the [API release notes](/api-reference/release-notes).

+## Changes for the 2025/26 academic year

+This is where we could add some content alerting users to the fact that changes are coming in the autumn of 2025.
+We'd also add a link to a new a section of the API guidance dedicated to informing providers about the upcoming changes.

+Alternatively, we could consider adding a notification banner at the top of this page about upcoming changes with a link to more details.